bombsimon/wsl/CHECKS.md

 line above it, even when the variable on the line above is used by the block.
 The recommended way to allow any number of statements is to set a really high number such as `9999`.

+> [!NOTE]
+> By default, only assignments, declarations, and increment/decrement
+> statements are valid predecessors.
+Disabling [`expr-cuddle`](#expr-cuddle)
+> also permits expression statements (e.g. function calls) to count as valid
+> cuddled predecessors, subject to the same limit and intersection
+> requirements.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>